RestorationsSOS.com - Fire and Water Damage Restoration

 Although popular and romantic, candles may be dangerous due to naked flames that can cause a fire if you are not careful.

 Use a proper candleholder and make sure the candle fits firmly inside it.
-Leave enough space above and around the candle to minimize the option of fire even if it falls.
+Leave enough space above and around the candle to minimize the potential of fire even if it falls.

-Never leave candles unattended or go to sleep when they are alight.
+Never leave candles unattended or go to sleep while they are lit.

 Smart Tips for Fire Damage Prevention in the Living Room: